-If you already have a VA loan and your interest rate is higher than what’s available today, the VA IRRRL could save you hundreds of dollars a month with minimal paperwork and no appraisal.
-It’s one of the best refinance deals in lending, and most veterans don’t even know it exists.
+If you already have a VA loan, the VA IRRRL can refinance you into a new VA loan with less paperwork and no appraisal in most cases.
+It is one of the simplest refinance programs in lending, and many veterans do not even know it exists.

 Scott Carlin, 20-year Air Force veteran and VA loan specialist at TrueVet Mortgage (NMLS# 2613509), walks you through how the VA IRRRL works, who qualifies, and whether it makes sense for you in 2026.